1950s male chauvinism in Wyoming

 She tries whipping him but she gets whipped

-Poor old Guy Madison was a bit on the wooden side and sophisticated romantic comedies weren’t quite his thing.
+Poor old Guy Madison was a bit on the wooden side and Western romantic comedies weren’t quite his thing.
 He plays it straight (probably the only mode he had).
-He was famous of course because of the long-running Adventures of Wild Bill Hickok on TV, which lasted most of the 1950s, but he also did big-screen B-Westerns such as The Charge at Feather River (1953) and The Command (1954).
+He was famous of course because of the long-running Adventures of Wild Bill Hickok on TV, which lasted most of the 1950s, but he also did big-screen B-Westerns such as Reprisal!, The Hard Man and The Command.
 He was the sensible Army captain in the AnthonyMann-directed The Last Frontier in 1955, the nearest he came to an A-Western.
 From 1964 on he did a lot of spaghetti westerns.

 Crooked judge Don Beddoe